yao8839836/text_gcn/README.md

 1. `/data/20ng.txt` indicates document names, training/test split, document labels.
 Each line is for a document.

 2. `/data/corpus/20ng.txt` contains raw text of each document, each line is for the corresponding line in `/data/20ng.txt`

+3. `prepare_data.py` is an example for preparing your own data, note that '\n' is removed in your documents or sentences.